lrdj/LL-2025/README.md

 - Base URL: All Liquid links use `relative_url`.
 JavaScript fetches and links inject `{{ site.baseurl }}` or use `| relative_url` for compatibility with project site deployment at `/LL-2025/` and custom domains.

 Known quirks
-- `_includes/lecture-card.html` references `site.data.supercategories` which is not present in `_data/`.
-The include is not currently used by pages.
+- `_includes/do-not-use-lecture-card.html` is an archived include that references a legacy `site.data.supercategories`; it is not used by pages.
 - Some pages fetch the full `lectures.json` which is large; consider switching to reverse indexes or static pages for scalability.